k-mc-k/WordPress_Install/README.md

 ### Step 3: Create a MySQL Database and User for WordPress

-To get started, log into the MySQL root (administrative) account by using this command:
+**It is very important that you remember the database name, user and password created in the next steps as they will be needed later on to complete the WordPress installation.** To get started, log into the MySQL root (administrative) account by using this command:

 ```
 sudo mysql -u root -p
 ```
-You will be prompted for the password you set for the MySQL root account when you installed the LAMP stack.
+You will be prompted to enter in the password you set for the MySQL root account when you installed the LAMP stack.

 Next, you will create a database that WordPress can control.
 We will be using *wordpress* in this guide, however you can call this whatever you would like: